m4mmon/RP360XP/README.md

 For now, there is no packaging, you have to use the [instructions](src/README.md) to use it.
 But I think about providing an autonomous package (i.e. .exe for Windows).

 But as it is, I find it quite OK.

+On a personal note, I "play" the guitar on my own at home, and have been using this device with the FS3X, its analog outputs going to a basic sound card in my PC, since 2014 (the dates of the files I have do not lie :D).
+I am no professional, can't tell if it is a good device (I have no illusions about that: at that price range you cannot expect a miracle), but I love it and it is more than good enough for me, and I maybe use 1% of everything it can do :)
+I often look at more modern stuff, but after a while I'm just like: "meh. what I already have is perfect for me".